mfailli/polaris-react/src/components/Modal/README.md

 Tertiary actions should:
 - Only be used when the action requires the context of the content in the modal.
-- Never dismiss the modal, unlike primary or secondary actions.
+- Never be used to dismiss the modal

 ### Footer